xmos/lib_mic_array/doc/rst/src/resource_usage.rst

 and ``MIC_ARRAY_CONFIG_USE_PDM_ISR``.
 These two (along with the output sampling rate) are varied to build the different configurations that are profiled.

+The following tables show MIPS for different configurations of the mic array library for both XS3 and VX4 architectures respectively.

 .. include:: ../../../tests/signal/profile/mic_array_mips_table.rst

+.. include:: ../../../tests/signal/profile/mic_array_mips_table_vx4.rst

 .. note::